Skip to content

 There’s more fine work out there, created by humans, than any of us will have time to experience.
 Generative AI software benefits nobody, except the people who stole all that material and are using it without the creators’ permission or compensation.
 Its sole purpose is to pay artists and writers even less than the pittance they have been making, in hopes that people will become so accustomed to substandard product that they just accept it.

-In solidarity with all writers and other creative professionals, I reject generative AI tools.
+In solidarity with all writers and other creative professionals, therefore, I reject generative AI tools for all types of media.
 Anything that purports to replace human creatives, and anything that relies on a trove of stolen information, should be anathema to real artists who respect the value of each others’ work.
 This includes all my colleagues in other creative fields.

 I draw a distinction between generative AI and real AI tools, such as grammar checkers and photo effect filters, which exist to assist creatives rather than supplant them.
 I have no objection to these.
 However, if your AI tools are part of the same software that includes generative AI, the I discourage the use of generative AI tools for any purpose.
 You may feel that whatever you’re doing doesn’t rely on the stolen data, but if that’s true, please try to find an alternative that doesn’t have stolen data and whose use doesn’t enrich the people who stole it.